ewasm/design/eth_interface.md

 ## selfDestruct

-Mark account for later deletion and give the remaining balance to the specified beneficiary address.
+Mark account for later deletion.
 This will cause a trap and the execution will be aborted immediately.

 **Parameters**

--   `addressOffset` **i32ptr** the memory offset to load the address from (`address`)
+*nothing*

 **Returns**